Joseph Needham and the Spirit of Science in Wartime China

 In February 1943, after months of preparation, Needham arrived in Kunming in Yunnan province, south-western China.
 At that time, Kunming was a vital gateway to the outside world and a centre of learning.
 Universities and institutes from Beijing and Shanghai had moved there to escape the war.
 They formed China’s National Southwest Associated University, a unique combination of China’s top talent, comparable to merging Oxford and Cambridge in a mountain city under air raids.

-In the university’s laboratories, Needham saw researchers extracting hematoxylin for cell staining from local plants because imports had stopped.
+In the university’s laboratories, Needham observed researchers extracting hematoxylin for cell staining from local plants, as imports had been halted due to the pandemic.
 Lacking microscope slides, they used pieces of glass cut from windows shattered by bombing.
 Physicist Zhao Zhongyao had even carried 50 milligrams of radium out of Japanese-occupied Beijing at great personal risk.
-With it, he conducted neutron-induced radioactivity experiments.
+With it, he conducted experiments on neutron-induced radioactivity.
 Needham called this the spirit of “doing what seems impossible.”

 Joseph Needham China science history